Paul Rickards Teaching Innovation Grant Banner

 Program At-a-Glance

-Focus: This grant program promotes teaching innovation with initial funding (up to $5k) and support.
+Focus: This grant program promotes teaching innovation with initial funding up to $5,000 and project support.

 Eligibility: Any “instructor of record” at the University of Delaware can apply.
 We welcome proposals from instructors of record across all disciplines and areas of expertise and encourage interdisciplinary collaboration.

-Support: Along with funding, successful applicants will receive technical support & project management assistance from UDIT-Academic Technology Services.
+Support: Along with funding, successful applicants will receive technical support and project management assistance from UDIT Academic Technology Services.

-Requirements: Grant recipients are required to share what they learned from their project through a presentation, project report or other method of their choosing.
+Requirements: Grant recipients are required to share what they learn from their project through a presentation, project report, or other method of their choosing.
 The project team may also be asked to participate in a video interview about the project.

 What is the timeline?